w3c/did-wg/WorkMode/index.md

 to provide standard W3C royalty-free licensing, so non-members are restricted to observer status only.
 Observers may listen, and participate in general discussions during the meeting.
-However, they must not make technical contributions, or attempt to influence an approach to a feature that may become part of the specification being discussed.
+However, they must not make technical contributions, nor attempt to influence an approach, to a feature that may become part of the specification being discussed.

 If the public contributor, or the observer, works for a W3C member company,